OnzAuth’s JS SDK Webflow Implementation Guide

 </script>

-1. in the Footer Code add in the following code
+Footer Code add in the following code<script>

 // Modify it accordingly, whatever page paths you give it to secure it